DirtyHarryLYL/HAKE-Action/README.md

 Activity2Vec and PaSta-R are our part state based modules, which operate action inference based on part semantics, different from previous instance semantics.
 For example, **Pairwise + HAKE-HICO pre-trained Activity2Vec + Linear PaSta-R** (the seventh row) achieves 45.9 mAP on HICO.
 More details can be found in our CVPR2020 paper: [PaStaNet: Toward Human Activity Knowledge Engine](https://arxiv.org/abs/2004.00945).

 ## Code
+The two versions of HAKE-Action are relesased in two branches of this repo:
 - [Image-level Action Recognition](https://github.com/DirtyHarryLYL/HAKE-Action/tree/Image-level-HAKE-Action)

 - [Instance-level Action Detection](https://github.com/DirtyHarryLYL/HAKE-Action/tree/Instance-level-HAKE-Action)